 Obviously, Japan has had drawings for longer than we can guess.
 And drawings with text don’t simplify that much more.
 Many manga historians think that what’s important is a continuity of Japanese culture and art style, and date the first “manga” back to picture scrolls from 800 years ago; works like Choju-jinbutsu-giga and Shingisan-engi.

-And yet others argue that manga, as it exists today, didn’t come about until after World War II.
+Yet others argue that manga, as it exists today, didn’t come about until after World War II.
 Spurred by the creative (or castrated, as Takashi Murakami suggested) influx of newly acquired peace and artistry, and the influence of American Comic books, modern printed, bound, serialized manga were made.
 Of course, this is the time that big deal, Tezuka, shows up, and really sets the standard for how panels (yes, finally panels, a major innovation from kibyoshi) are used.

 Katsushika Hokusai (1760-1849) used the term “manga” in the title of his Hokusai’s Manga, which contained thousands of images across 15 volumes.
 Before that, the term was first used to describe the kibyoshi picture books.